QCaudron/iterated-inference-pipeline/README.md

 plom-sfi
 ========

-**Plug-and-play** inference methods in plain C for http://www.plom.io/.
+**Plug-and-play** inference methods in plain C for http://www.plom.io/ and the Princeton University project "Simforence" (Simulation, Forecasting, Inference).

 usage
 =====

 This README provided information for developers or users wanting to build plom-sfi on their local machine.

 If you want to use the method provided by plom-sfi see http://www.plom.io/cli